AbhiIITDhanbad/InterviewPrepAssistant/README.md

 # InterviewPrepAssistant
 This AI Interview Preparation Assistant helps candidates excel in technical interviews by generating personalized questions based on their resume and target role.
-The platform provides comprehensive answer evaluation with detailed feedback to improve interview performance.
+The platform provides comprehensive answer evaluation with detailed feedback to improve interview performance...